maiertech/pixeldiff/README.md

 (or any other path such as http://localhost:3000/api) using [micro-dev](https://github.com/zeit/micro-dev).
 In order to debug the lambda, run `yarn run dev:inspect`.

 You can also use `now dev` to launch the lambda locally by running `npx now dev`.
-This emulates Zeit Now's production environment, but you loose your ability to debug.
+This emulates Zeit Now's production environment, but you loose the ability to debug.